httpwg/wg-materials/ietf105/minutes.md

 mnot: disagrees for 840 and 774

-Chris Lemons: Users forget that stale exists, having more visibility is goiong to increase the quality of implementations
+Chris Lemons: Users forget that stale exists, having more visibility is going to increase the quality of implementations

 Roy F: shrug